 The gearing has a few side effects which are important to note.
 First, you shouldn't use interleaved or micro-stepping to control or it will take forever to turn.
 Instead use single or double stepping.
-The torque is fairly high but its slower than un-geared steppers - we maxed out at about 20 RPM when powering with 12VDC and about 12 RPM on 9VDC.
+The torque is fairly high but its slower than un-geared steppers - we maxed out at about 12 RPM by over-driving it a bit with 9VDC.
+At 5V try to stick to under 6 RPM

 To use with the Adafruit Motor Shield, connect red to ground (middle), orange and pink to one motor port (say M1) and blue and yellow to the other motor port (say M2).
 So in order, thats: orange - pink - red - blue - yellow.
-Then just use the example code that comes with the Adafruit Motor Shield library and set the constructor to Adafruit_StepperMotor myMotor = AFMS.getStepper(2052 ,motornum) and the speed at 5 RPM by calling motor->setSpeed(5).
+Then just use the example code that comes with the Adafruit Motor Shield library and set the constructor to Adafruit_StepperMotor myMotor = AFMS.getStepper(2052, motornum) and the speed at 5 RPM by calling motor->setSpeed(5).
 Otherwise, you can also wire it up with some transistors and use the Arduino Stepper library